atinux/example-roomservice-nuxt/README.md

-# Room Service with Nextjs
+# Room Service with NuxtJS

 This is an example of Room Service with [NuxtJS](https://nuxtjs.org).
 Requires [Node 8](https://nodejs.org/en/download/) or above.